rieSUMMER/rieSUMMER.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am now a PhD student at the Shanghai JiaoTong University, SoE, supervised by Prof. [Feng-Kuang Chiang](https://soe.sjtu.edu.cn/Web/FacultyDetail/20?t=60).
+❤️ Hi there, this is Summer Wu🦋～ Currently I am a PhD candidate at the Shanghai JiaoTong University, SoE, supervised by Prof. [Feng-Kuang Chiang](https://soe.sjtu.edu.cn/Web/FacultyDetail/20?t=60).
+I received my Master degree in 2024 from East China Normal University, where I was advised by Prof. [Yonghe Wu](https://faculty.ecnu.edu.cn/_s8/wyh/main.psp).

-🤔 My research interests include AI+Education and LLM-based Agent.
-I keep collobration with my friends Dr. [Yanhao Jia](https://scholar.google.com/citations?user=jQx7NpQAAAAJ&hl=en) on Multi-Modal Tasks, Dr. [Shuai Zhao](https://scholar.google.com/citations?user=upbsFBAAAAAJ&hl=en) on LLMs-related Tasks.
-Specially, I aim to develop educational models to intelligentise education in China.
+🤔 My research interests include AI for STEM Education, LLM-based Agent, and Analysis/Application of Educational Technology.
+I keep collobration with my friends Dr. [Yanhao Jia](https://scholar.google.com/citations?user=jQx7NpQAAAAJ&hl=en) on Multi-Modal Tasks and Dr. [Shuai Zhao](https://scholar.google.com/citations?user=upbsFBAAAAAJ&hl=en) on LLMs-related Tasks.
+Specially, I aim to develop educational models to intelligentise STEM education in China.

 🤝 **Looking for collobration.
 If you are interested in working with me in AI tasks or AI4Edu tasks, please drop me an email.**